 Let cool completely before cutting to serve.

-Do kids like Hello Dolly bars?
+Do kids like coconut and chocolate chip bars?

 I was a little worried my girls wouldn't like these but I had a craving for them myself.
 Neither one is a big fan of coconut.